oddlama/vane/README.md

 ### Features

 All features are modularized and can be disabled independently of each other.
-So if you don't want a certain feature, simply disable it.
+If you don't want a certain feature, simply disable it.

 #### Little things & quality of life